Dehghanni/Teofl/Speaking.md

 - Parents should not constrain their children from doing what they want.
 They should incent them without incensing them.
 - Were I a father, I would never interfere in my children&#39;s lives and would let them do whatever they want at their own free will.
 My parents used to force me to be a doctor, which was utterly preposterous.
 - Parents who give their children preferential treatment are sowing the seeds of future problems.
-- Children who engage in competition earn critical social skills through interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
+- Children who engage in competition earn critical social skills by interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
 - It will boost their ego.
 - This will gradually teach them how to take care of responsibilities later in life and how to be disciplined.
 - It provides the opportunity to make friends with new people.
 They can socialize and get to know people with different perspectives and cultures which can be a real eye-opener.
 - Joining such activities will boost their self-confidence and self-esteem.
 It will bring them out of their shell.
 - Living in society is a give and take relationship.
-Children should fulfill their civic duty and role in society.
+Children should fulfill their civic duty and role in society and never shirk their responsibility.
 They will learn to be wholly committed to their duties.
 - They will appreciate others&#39; efforts.
+- Parents should have patient to answer inquisitive children&#39;s questions.

 - **Parents should not be allowed to watch children&#39;s grades without their permissions**